 125th Anniversary of Women's Suffrage

-In December 2019 the Office for Women is commemorating the 125th anniversary of landmark legislation that enabled women in South Australia – for the first time anywhere in Australia – to vote in general elections, and to stand as members of Parliament.
+December 2019 marks the 125th anniversary of landmark legislation that enabled women in South Australia – for the first time anywhere in Australia – to vote in general elections, and to stand as members of Parliament.

 This incredible achievement was the end result of years of campaigning, letter writing, signature gathering and lobbying by men and women in the South Australian community that put their passion into action.

 Gaining the vote was a huge step towards gender equality in South Australia, and meant that women could participate in public life by having their say at general elections.

 The theme for the 125th anniversary is Their triumph, our motivation.
 It recognises how the extraordinary efforts of the suffragists in the late 19th and early 20th century drive our continued efforts in working towards gender equality.

 This theme and accompanying graphic is inspired by the design created by Jayne Arnott, the winner of our competition.

 The official colours of the 125th anniversary commemoration campaign are gold and purple.